Kristina01111000/notesforresume/README.md

 - tracker stops people from clicking on the page, so remove it
 - remove the welcome page from the top menu
 - have to edit top menu in appearance -> editor -> header
+- do i even have links to my sites on there?